avino-plan/postar-docker/README.md

       - ./postar.ini:/postar/postar.ini
 ```

-_Notice that we map directory "logs" in container to local directory "logs"._
+_Notice that we map directory "log" in container to local directory "log"._

 _So, you can read these logs conveniently._